code-423n4/docs/awarding/incentive-model-and-awards/awarding-process.md

 For most Code4rena contests, awards are sent on the Polygon network (usually in USDC) within 1-2 weeks of the awards announcement.

 If awards have been sent, and you don’t see them in your wallet, please verify that you have imported the USDC token into your Polygon wallet.
-(Metamask instructions [here](https://metamask.zendesk.com/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask).)
+(MetaMask instructions [here](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask).)

 If you still don’t see the award in your wallet, please [open a help desk ticket](https://code4rena.com/help).